The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Medica II is not an “upgraded” version of the original Medica, but should be treated as such.

-Medica II is the same as Medica, but swaps out the instant healing for a regen effect.
-This CAN stack with your standard “Regen.”
+Medica II has a larger radius than Medica and applies a 100 potency regen effect for 15s for a total of 500 potency.
+The initial heal is smaller than Medica, but in total it's a larger heal than Cure III and will cover a most of your AoE healing into the 70s.

-In most cases, Medica II will be better than Medica, and in those cases where it is not… Cure III can be used instead.
+Medica II is almost always better than Medica on account of the extra potency, but in the event Medica II is already ticking and the party needs healing, Medica or Cure III remain good options.

 ## Rotation and Leveling (30 - 50)